 Will a letter be written after each appointment?

 It is standard practice for your GP/referrer to be sent a letter following appointments, which the patient is usually copied into.
-Within the therapy team, letters are mostly written at assessment and discharge and these will be written to you and the GP copied in.
+Within the therapy team, letters are mostly written at assessment and discharge.
+These letters are written to you and the GP copied in.
 Letters may be done at other times by the therapists if needed/indicated.

 Finding us

 Our service is based at Stamford Hospital.
-All outpatient clinic appointments are held in the outpatient department.
+Most outpatient clinic appointments are held in the outpatient department at Stamford but there are some clinics which run at Peterborough City Hospital and Hinchingbrooke.
 All procedures/injections take place in the Greenwood Ward procedure suite.
-Individual therapy appointments are delivered at the department of pain management in the outpatients clinic.
+Individual therapy appointments are delivered at the department of pain management in the outpatients clinic or if they are remote they can be done over video (NHS Attend Anywhere) or telephone.

 What is clinical psychology?